alexklwong/learning-topology-synthetic-data/pytorch/README.md

 ln -s /path/to/void_release data/
 ```

-In case you do not already have KITTI and VOID datasets downloaded, we provide download scripts for them:
+In case you do not already have KITTI, Virtual KITTI 2, and VOID datasets downloaded, we provide download scripts for them:
 ```
 bash bash/setup_dataset_kitti.sh
 bash bash/setup_dataset_void.sh
+bash bash/setup_dataset_vkitti.sh
 ```

-For Virtual KITTI 1 and SceneNet, please visit [Virtual KITTI dataset][vkitti_dataset] and [SceneNet dataset][scenenet_dataset] to download them.

 The `bash/setup_dataset_void.sh` script downloads the VOID dataset using gdown.
 However, gdown intermittently fails.
 As a workaround, you may download them via:
 ```